ravendb/docs/Documentation/5.0/Raven.Documentation.Pages/indexes/querying/what-is-rql.markdown

   The above statement means that our data source is the property `Lines` of the source documents and we filter all lines that match `Discount >= 0.25` query the destination referred to by the `cheap` alias is the product pointed by the `Product` property of the order line

-For more details regarding graph queries please read the following article about [graph query](../../indexes/querying/graph/graph-queries)

 {PANEL/}

 {PANEL: `match`}

-The keyword `match` is used to determine the pattern of a [graph query](../../indexes/querying/graph/graph-queries).
+The keyword `match` is used to determine the pattern of a [graph query](../../indexes/querying/graph/graph-queries-overview).
 `match (Orders as o)-[Lines as cheap where Discount >= 0.25 select Product]->(Products as p)`
 The above statement means that we are searching for a pattern that starts with an order and traverse using the order lines referred to by the `Lines` property where their `Discount` property is larger than 25%  and the destination is the product referred to by the `Product` property.